Nragis/cs3443group5/README.md

 - Eclipse

 # Features
-- Player can move anywhere on the canvas while ships weapons contiuasly shot.
+- Player can move anywhere on the canvas while the player has control over ships weapons.
 A simple single shot projectile laucher.
 - Enemies spawn at random anywhere on the canvas as well.

 # Credits